-- 2. Agency implementation of Executive Order 13352, Facilitation of Cooperative Conservation, and Executive Order 13514, Federal Leadership in Environmental, Energy, and Economic Performance;4 - 3.
-Agency implementation of the CEQ and OMB Memorandum on Environmental Conflict Resolution;5 and - 4.
-Efforts to improve the timeliness and quality of Federal decisionmaking under the August 2011 Presidential Memorandum on Speeding Infrastructure Development through More Efficient and Effective Permitting and Environmental Review and the March 2012 Executive Order on Improving Performance of Federal Permitting and Review of Infrastructure Projects.6
+- 1. The CEQ ongoing effort to improve agency implementation of the National Environmental Policy Act; - 2.
+Agency implementation of Executive Order 13352, Facilitation of Cooperative Conservation, and Executive Order 13514, Federal Leadership in Environmental, Energy, and Economic Performance;5 - 3.
+Agency implementation of the CEQ and OMB Memorandum on Environmental Conflict Resolution;6 and - 4.
+Efforts to improve the timeliness and quality of Federal decisionmaking under the August 2011 Presidential Memorandum on Speeding Infrastructure Development through More Efficient and Effective Permitting and Environmental Review, March 2012 Executive Order on Improving Performance of Federal Permitting and Review of Infrastructure Projects, and the May 2013 Presidential Memorandum on Modernizing Federal Infrastructure Review and Permitting Regulations, Policies, and Procedures.